Samaria

 Samaria (/səˈmæriə, -ˈmɛəriə/), the Hellenized form of the Hebrew name Shomron, is used as a historical and biblical name for the central region of the Land of Israel.
-It is bordered by Judea to the south and Galilee to the north.
+It is bordered by Judea to the south, Galilee to the north, the Jordan River to the east, and the Mediterranean Sea to the west.
 The region is known in Arabic under two names, Samirah (السَّامِرَة, as-Sāmira), and Mount Nablus (جَبَل نَابُلُس, Jabal Nābulus).

 The first-century historian Josephus set the Mediterranean Sea as its limit to the west, and the Jordan River as its limit to the east.
 Its territory largely corresponds to the biblical allotments of the tribe of Ephraim and the western half of Manasseh.
 It includes most of the region of the ancient Kingdom of Israel, which was north of the Kingdom of Judah.
 The border between Samaria and Judea, while historically fluid, is set at the latitude of Ramallah.

 The name "Samaria" is derived from the ancient city of Samaria, capital of the northern Kingdom of Israel.
-The name Samaria likely began being used for the entire kingdom not long after the town of Samaria had become Israel's capital, but it is first documented after its conquest by the Neo-Assyrian Empire, which incorporated the land into the province of Samerina.
+The name Samaria likely began to be used for the entire kingdom not long after the town of Samaria had become Israel's capital, but it is first documented after its conquest by the Neo-Assyrian Empire, which incorporated the land into the province of Samerina.

 Samaria was used to describe the northern midsection of the land in the UN Partition Plan for Palestine in 1947.
 It became the administrative term in 1967, when the West Bank was defined by Israeli officials as the Judea and Samaria Area, of which the entire area north of the Jerusalem District is termed as Samaria.
 In 1988, Jordan ceded its claim of the area to the Palestine Liberation Organization (PLO).
-In 1994, control of Areas 'A' (full civil and security control by the Palestinian Authority) and 'B' (Palestinian civil control and joint Israeli–Palestinian security control) were transferred by Israel to the Palestinian Authority.
+In 1994, control of Areas "A" (full civil and security control by the Palestinian Authority) and "B" (Palestinian civil control and joint Israeli–Palestinian security control) were transferred by Israel to the Palestinian Authority.
 The Palestinian Authority and the international community do not recognize the term "Samaria"; in modern times, the territory is generally known as part of the West Bank.